MGEScan/mgescan/docs/source/tutorial.rst

 You can save your work if you have account on Galaxy workflow.
 The user-based history in Galaxy/MGEScan stores your data and launched tasks.
-The guest user account is able to run MGEScan without the login but results or history data won't be saved if the web browser session is closed.
+The guest user account is able to run the MGEScan tools without the login but results or history data won't be saved if the web browser session is closed.

 Register
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-First-time user need to register to the Galaxy system.
+Email address is required to sign up.

 * http://silo.cs.indiana.edu:38080/user/create